 - Fire Emblem loves this trope:

-- Archanea: Nyna and Camus.
+- Fire Emblem Akaneia: Nyna and Camus.
 Sorta.
 It's WAY more complicated in the end.
 Also, Sheema and Samson in the third game.

-- Fire Emblem Jugdral: Adean and Midayle.
-Raquesis and Finn, if we go for the Oosawa manga.
-There's another very rare genderflipped example: Ferry (Ladyof War Knight) and Lewyn (Modest Royalty Lord)
+- Fire Emblem Jugdral: Edain and Midir, Raquesis and Finn, especially if following the Oosawa manga.
+There's another genderflipped example: Erinys (Ladyof War Knight) and Lewyn (Modest Royalty Lord)

 - Miranda and Connomore in Thracia 776.
 Her ending only says she married "a certain knight", but the only one who fits in such a description is Connomore.
 Also, Olwen and Fred.

 - Lyndis and Kent in Blazing Sword.
-To a smaller degree Eliwood and Ninian (she isn't royalty, but he has sworn to help and protect both her and her brother Nils), as well as Priscilla and either of her love interests.
+To a smaller degree, Eliwood and Ninian (she isn't royalty, but he has sworn to help and protect both her and her brother Nils), as well as Priscilla and either of her love interests.
 Though only Erk manages to marry her.
 Jaffar and Nino aren't royalty (unless you count him being a highranked Black Fang member and her being the adoptive daughter of the leader), but otherwise they fit in perfectly.
 Also, despite neither being nobility, Dorcas and his wife Natalie count in perfectly — so much that Dorcas refuses to actually become a Knight when Oswin tells him to join the Ostian military, because he will only pledge loyalty to his beloved wife.

-- Fire Emblem: The Sacred Stones: Eirika and Seth.
-Also Eirika and Forde, but in a more laid-back way.
-Played with in regards to Tana and Cormag, as he doesn't become her Knight unless you get their shared ending.
+- Fire Emblem: The Sacred Stones: Eirika and both Seth and Forde.
+Played with in regards to Tana and Cormag, as he doesn't become her Knight unless one gets their shared ending.
 Natasha and both Seth and Joshua are milder versions of this and since Joshua is a Rebel Prince, it's subverted.
 Genderflipped with Vanessa and Innes.

 - Fire Emblem Tellius: Elincia and Geoffrey.
-Even more so if you get them hitched and ultimately married via an A Support in Radiant Dawn.
+Even more so if the player gets them hitched and ultimately married via an A Support in Radiant Dawn.